Premium donkeys, roads and sighs

 Its president Ruth Halter welcomed the numerous guests and left the stage to the musical siblings Küng.
-They describe their music as "innovative Appenzell string music", which is entirely accurate.
-The musicians enthralled the guests from the very first note.
-Throughout the evening they set harmonious accents with their instruments - violin, cello, double bass and dulcimer.
+They describe their music as "innovative Appenzell string music", which is completely accurate.
+The musicians thrilled the guests from the very first note.
+Throughout the evening, they set harmonious accents with their instruments - violin, cello, double bass and dulcimer.
 Ruth Halter introduced the group as "full of verve, cheerfulness and poetry" - she could not have expressed it better.

 Traffic critically illuminated

-The 2016 Television Prize went to the brothers Mike and Tobi Müller for their documentary "A1 - A Strip of Swiss Road".
+The 2016 Television Award went to the brothers Mike and Tobi Müller for their documentary "A1 - A Strip of Swiss Road".
 The co-production of Jurasüdfuss with SRF Sternstunden was shown in excerpts.
-In his laudatory speech, Heinrich von Grünigen, member of the jury and foundation board, said that the A1 motorway is a Swiss lifeline that simultaneously divides and connects.
-Old film footage from 1966, which is part of the documentary, shows the proud people who cut the ribbon to the asphalt of freedom back then - today some people are not just happy about individual transport.
+In his laudatory speech, Heinrich von Grünigen, jury and foundation board member, told the audience that the A 1 freeway is a Swiss lifeline that simultaneously divides and connects.
+Old film footage from 1966, which is part of the documentary, shows the proud people who cut the ribbon to the asphalt of freedom back then - today some people are no longer just happy about individual traffic.
 This is also the theme of Tobi and Mike Müller's film.
 He tells the Swiss road construction history entertaining and profound, but also at criticism is not spared.

-Tobi Müller, who lives in Berlin and travelled from there, arrived in Zurich in an eight-hour train journey.
+Tobi Müller, who lives in Berlin and traveled from there, arrived in Zurich in an eight-hour train ride.
 "When we make a film about sustainability, it's a bit difficult to travel to Zurich by plane."
-Mike Müller, never at a loss for a wisecrack, told us that he had found it "quite good to be able to employ my little brother on this production", as he was self-employed.
+Mike Müller, never at a loss for a wisecrack, said he found it "quite good to be able to hire my little brother on this production," since he was self-employed.

 Touching donkey and human fates

-Walter Rüegg, member of the jury and the board of trustees, also thought with a wink that from his point of view "six hours for a donkey is quite a lot", but seriously said that one could think that the format was much too long - on the other hand, precisely because of this, it made possible a lot of information that could not be presented in such a short time.
+Walter Rüegg, member of the jury and the board of trustees, thought with a wink that from his point of view "six hours for a donkey is quite a lot", but seriously said that one could think that the format is much too long - but precisely because of that it allows for a lot of information that could not be presented in such a short time.

-Mules on the road alone - as contraband transport animals
+Mules traveling alone - as contraband transport animals

-In the excerpt heard at the award ceremony, an interviewee said that countless mules were used in eastern Anatolia solely for smuggling purposes.
-"The mules are loaded with the smuggled goods, such as undeclared electronics, diesel, gasoline or basic foodstuffs, and make the journey to Iran or Turkey alone at night.
+In the excerpt heard at the awards ceremony, an interviewee told the audience that countless mules are used in eastern Anatolia solely for smuggling purposes.
+"The mules are loaded with the smuggled goods, such as undeclared electronics, diesel, gasoline, or basic foodstuffs, and make the journey to Iran or Turkey alone at night.
 The smugglers find it too dangerous to be there."
 How cowardly man can be!
-"The mules are so clever that once they have to go the way accompanied by conspecifics, then they find it alone, in another group of about ten mules each," the narrator says.
-After a few days' rest, the donkeys, "freshly" loaded with other contraband, are sent on their way back.
+"The mules are so clever that once they have to go the way accompanied by conspecifics, then they find it alone, in another group of about ten mules each," says the narrator.
+After a few days of rest, the donkeys, "freshly" loaded with other contraband, are sent on their way back.